toasterofbread/discordimageindex/README.md

 **To directly view the source code of the hosted function (get-images):**

-- Send a get request to "https://api.supabase.com/v1/projects/opdupqbpxdfaqgdffyun/functions/get-images/body" with the "Authorization" header set to "Bearer: <api key>"
+- Send a get request to `https://api.supabase.com/v1/projects/opdupqbpxdfaqgdffyun/functions/get-images/body` with the `Authorization` header set to `Bearer: <api key>`
 - Decode Brotli-encoded response

 As a curl command: